malcommac/RealEventsBus/README.md

 ## BufferedEvent

 If your event is conform to `BufferedEvent` instead of `Event` you can use the `lastValue()` function to get the latest posted value into the bus.
+It's like Rx.
 Moreover: when a new observer is registered it will receive the last value posted into the bus, if any.

 This is an example.